 - 7.1.
 Filing of a Complaint

 - Any person to whom these procedures are available and who believes his or her rights have been infringed under the Statement of Equal Opportunity Policies is encouraged to file a complaint.
 Informal complaints of alleged prohibited discrimination shall be received by the Administrator or an Appropriate Administrative Officer.
 Formal complaints of alleged prohibited discrimination shall be received by the Administrator.
 A Complaint Form shall be completed by the Grievant stating the basis of the complaint, facts supporting the complaint and a request for action, informal or formal, to be taken.
-Records of all complaints of alleged prohibited discrimination shall be retained for not less than four years by the Office of Affirmative Action/Equal Opportunity.
+Records of all complaints of alleged prohibited discrimination shall be retained for not less than four years by the UNK Human Resources.